 1 Corinthians 14:34-35 (AMP) But if there is anything they want to learn, they should ask their own husbands at home, for it is disgraceful for a woman to talk in church [for her to usurp and exercise authority over men in the church].

 Paul did not have a problem with women in ministry.
 He commended them in several of his letters (Romans 16:1-7; Philippians 4:3; 2 John 1:1-4).
-The problem Paul mentioned was women usurping authority; when they refused to submit to their husbands or other authority figures God placed in their lives.
+The problem Paul mentioned here was women usurping authority; they refused to submit to their husbands and the other authority figures God had placed in their lives.

 Romans 12:17-18 (NLT) Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable.
 Do all that you can to live in peace with everyone.